Student Exchange Program (IU-SEP)

 Guidance and Support

 Each student will have an academic supervisor.
-These supervisors and teachers at Global Education Center will give them guidance and support not only for college life but also for thier life in Iwate.
-Students also will have a student tutor who supports their study and everyday life.
+These supervisors and teachers at the Global Education Center will give them guidance and support not only for college life but also for life in Iwate.
+Students will also have a student tutor who supports their study and everyday life.

 Evaluation, Credits & Diploma

 - Exchange students who earned credits will receive a transcript to prove their completion of courses, course scores, and acquirement of credits.
-To those who completed each program, a certificate of completion will be issued.
+To those who completed the Iwate Area Studies Program (Humanities course) and Online Japanese Language Program, a certificate of completion will be issued.

 - Credits students earn at Iwate University can be transferred to their home institutions.
 Some credits, however, may have to be confirmed with the home institutions' supervisors before being accepted.